NAFTeam/NAFF/docs/src/Guides/3 Creating Commands.md

 ## Restricting Options

-If you are using a `OptionTypes.CHANNEL` option, you can restrict the channel a user can choose by setting `channel_types`:
+If you are using an `OptionTypes.CHANNEL` option, you can restrict the channel a user can choose by setting `channel_types`:
 ```python
 @slash_command(name="my_command", ...)
 @slash_option(